MicrosoftDocs/entra-powershell-docs/docs/conceptual/migration-guide.md

 ### Example

-In this example, you want to run a script that exports apps with expiring secrets using Microsoft Entra PowerShell.
+In this example, you run a script that exports apps with expiring secrets using Microsoft Entra PowerShell.
 This example assumes that the Microsoft Entra PowerShell module is already [installed][installation].

 The following example script is the original AzureAD PowerShell script.